 The Self Sovereign Identity Service (SSIS) facilitates all things relating to DIDs and Verifiable Credentials -- in a box!
 The service is a part of a larger Decentralized Web Platform architecture which you can learn more about in our collaboration repo.
-The SSI Service is a RESTful web service that wraps the ssi-sdk.
+The SSI Service is a HTTP-API driven web service that wraps the ssi-sdk.
 The core functionality of the SSIS includes, but is not limited to: interacting with the standards around Verifiable Credentials, Credential Revocations, requesting Credentials, exchanging Credentials, data schemas for Credentials and other verifiable data, messaging using Decentralized Web Nodes, and usage of Decentralized Identifiers.
 Using these core standards, the SSIS enables robust functionality to facilitate all verifiable interactions such as creating, signing, issuing, curating, requesting, revoking, exchanging, validating, verifying credentials in varying degrees of complexity.

 Configuration is managed using a TOML file.
 There are sets of configuration values for the server (e.g. which port to listen on), the services (e.g. which database to use), and each service.
 Each service may define specific configuration, such as which DID methods are enabled for the DID service.